 But the fact I understand Chinese culture doesn’t make me Chinese, and it certainly doesn’t mean I agree with everything that is “proper” in the culture.
 Much like Feng can name several French cheeses, but doesn’t like the taste of them.

 It’s a bit selfish and silly, I guess.
-Part of me understand that we’ve come a long way to meet them and they probably won’t see Mark again anytime soon.
+Part of me understands that we’ve come a long way to meet them and they probably won’t see Mark again anytime soon.

 That doesn’t give them the right to criticize my decisions as a mother—I think Feng and I, as parents, should have the final say.
 If I think Mark shouldn’t have peanuts (he could choke!), then they should respect my decision.
 But they don’t.